lgautier/fastq-and-furious/doc/installation.rst

    python -m pytest --cov=fastqandfurious --cov-report xml \
           --cov-report term tests.py

-If :mod:`coverage` is not installed / is not working for you, the tests can be run without coverage analysis with:
+If :mod:`coverage` is not installed or is not working for you, the tests can be run without coverage analysis with:

 .. code-block:: bash

    python -m pytest tests.py